vannguyengd/gooddata-ui/docs/01_intro__why_gdui.md

 And if you just want to get started, you can do that in just three simple steps:
 1. Get a free GoodData account at [www.gooddata.com/free](www.gooddata.com/free) (unless you are an existing GoodData customer).
 2. Type `npx @gooddata/create-gooddata-react-app my-app` in the terminal window.
-3. In the newly created folder, type npm start to see the automatically generated skeleton of your first analytical web application with additional instructions.
+3. In the newly created folder, type `yarn start` to see the automatically generated skeleton of your first analytical web application with additional instructions.

 A complete tutorial is available from [here](02_start__using_boilerplate.md).
-If you prefer to use the standard create-react-app and add GoodData.UI library manually, [we have you covered too](02_start__no_boilerplate.md).
+If you prefer to use the standard create-react-app and add GoodData.UI library manually, [check out this other tutorial](02_start__no_boilerplate.md).

 And if you have any questions about GoodData platform, GoodData.UI, or just this document, feel free to ask us in our community forums at [community.gooddata.com](community.gooddata.com).